p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Dashboard/How-to-Navigate-Kalp-Studio-Platform-as-a-New-User.md

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/3.png)

-Upon logging into Kalp Studio, you are greeted by the Dashboard, which serves as your control center.
-The key components of the Dashboard include:
+Upon logging in, the Dashboard appears as your control center.
+Here, you’ll find all the key features of Kalp Studio, as shown in the above screenshot.

 # **How to Navigate Kalp Studio Platform as a New User**